 Through the ridiculous use of an "in rem" action, the government pretends that the case is against the property itself, which has no rights, instead of against you, whose rights they would need to respect.
 They claim that your due process rights are not violated because there is a process to fight the forfeiture — a civil hearing with a low burden of proof in which the government only needs to argue that you "should have known" the property may have been used criminally.
 They claim that there is no Fifth Amendment "taking" because of the alleged criminal involvement, while ignoring that you weren't even charged with a crime and that the property lacks mens rea (intent) to commit one!

 Does this power to forfeit property from law-abiding people sound like it might have the potential to be abused?
 There have been scores of cases around the country highlighting serious abuses of this power.
-For example, in Massachusetts, the Caswell family is at risk of losing their million-dollar family business, a motel, to civil forfeiture because a few of their customers (not the motel owners!) were arrested for drug crimes at the property.
+For example, in Massachusetts, the Caswell family was at risk of losing their million-dollar family business, a motel, to civil forfeiture because a few of their customers (not the motel owners!) were arrested for drug crimes at the property.
+They won their case in federal court in 2013, ending a legal fight that had taken more than three years.
 In 2001, a Pennsylvania District Attorney tried to seize the home of an innocent elderly woman after drug dealers ran through her house and dropped their drugs while fleeing from police.
 Despite the fact that the elderly woman was the victim of trespassing, the DA tried to take her home.
-In this case the forfeiture was unsuccessful, but it took two years to fight.
+This case took more than two years to fight.

 Oregon law offers some protections for innocent property owners, but allows those protections to disappear by transferring the forfeiture proceedings to the federal government when the property cannot be seized under Oregon law, or if "pursuing forfeiture under state law would unduly burden the forfeiting agency."
 (ORS 131A.160(3)).
 In other words, if the forfeiture would be illegal under Oregon law, or if it would be difficult for the Oregon agency to pursue, they can still try to take your property — and under the federal "equitable sharing" rules, the local law enforcement agencies still get to cash in on the forfeiture.